-The ASP.NET Core Blazor Dialog is a useful user interface (UI) component for informing users about critical information, errors, warnings, and questions, as well as confirming decisions and collecting input from users.
+The Blazor Dialog is a useful user interface (UI) component for informing users about critical information, errors, warnings, and questions, as well as confirming decisions and collecting input from users.
 The component has a rich set of built-in features such as action buttons, positioning, animations, dragging, resizing, templating, and more with mobile dialog support.
 The dialog provides two different types: modal dialogs and non-modal dialogs (modeless) based on interactions.

 The Blazor dialog component comes with two different types of dialogs, modal and non-modal (modeless):